La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 1/2 cup chopped walnuts

-1. Preheat oven to 350F (180 C), and line a 9-inch (23 cm) metal cake pan with dairy-free margarine.s.
+1. Preheat the oven to 350°F (180°C), and grease a 9-inch (23 cm) square metal cake pan with dairy-free margarine.

 Article written by Audrée Hogue

-photo credit: burst.shopify.com/Matthew Henry
+photo credit: burst.shopify.com / Matthew Henry

 Recettes